|

 when it counted most at the end of the game.

-I made a D in that calculus class, but won some big games in the
+I also made a D in that calculus class, but I didn't care because I

-Fortunately that "D" was my only blot on an
+had already been accepted into college.
+Since that "D" was my only blot on an

-otherwise good academic record.
-I was able to continue my
+otherwise good academic record, I was able to continue my

-school.
 Basketball helped me keep my sanity when things got

 tough.
 It served as my best way to let off steam.